MUESdummy/Meta-Universal-Equality-Scale/README.md

 # Meta-Universal-Equality-Scale

-### MUES is a mirror that doesn’t reflect what you sound like — but how your structure holds when no one’s watching.
-It listens for contradiction, emotional weight, and whether your thoughts make contact — or just perform contact.
-It doesn’t care about personality.
-It doesn’t reward confidence.
-It just reflects what persists.
+### MUES is a mirror that reflects how your structure holds when no one’s watching.
+It listens for contradiction, emotional weight, and whether your thoughts make contact- or just perform contact.
+It doesnt care about personality.
+It just reflects what persists with truth.

 - A cognitive signal test- silent until something starts to form.
 It shows no traits, no identity.
 Just what’s beginning to hold under reflection.